-Ruth Meyers (CDSP), Prayer Shapes Believing: A Theological Commentary on the Book of Common Prayer, Revised Edition (Seabury Books); Missional Worship, Worshipful Mission: Gathering as God's People, Going out in God's Name (William B. Eerdman's Publishing Company, 2015); Christian Holiness & Human Sexuality: A Study Guide for Episcopalians, co-edited with Gary R. Hall (Church Publishing, 2011); Worship-Shaped Life: Liturgical Formation and the People of God, co-edited with Paul Gibson (Canterbury Press, 2010).
+Ruth Meyers (CDSP), Praying Shapes Believing: A Theological Commentary on the Book of Common Prayer, Revised Edition (Seabury Books, 2016); Missional Worship, Worshipful Mission: Gathering as God's People, Going out in God's Name (William B. Eerdman's Publishing Company, 2015); Christian Holiness & Human Sexuality: A Study Guide for Episcopalians, co-ed. with Gary R. Hall (Church Publishing, 2011); Worship-Shaped Life: Liturgical Formation and the People of God, co-ed. with Paul Gibson (Canterbury Press, 2010).

-Cynthia Moe-Lobeda (PLTS/CDSP), Bible and Ethics: A New Conversation, co-authored with Bruce Birch, Jacqueline Lapsley, and Larry Rasmussen (Minneapolis: Fortress Press, 2018); Resisting Structural Evil: Love as Ecological-Economic Vocation (Fortress Press, 2013).
+Cynthia Moe-Lobeda (PLTS/CDSP), Bible and Ethics: A New Conversation, co-authored with Bruce Birch, Jacqueline Lapsley, and Larry Rasmussen (Fortress Press, 2018); Resisting Structural Evil: Love as Ecological-Economic Vocation (Fortress Press, 2013).

 Sangyil Sam Park (ABSW), 포스트모던 시대의 설교학 밑그림 (Preaching in the 21st Century) (Olive Tree Press, 2014).

-Richard Payne (GTU), Pure Land Buddhism in China: A Doctrinal History, ed. with Natalie E.F.
+Richard Payne (GTU), Pure Lands in Asian Texts and Contexts: An Anthology, co-ed. with Georgios Halkias (University of Hawai'i Press, 2019); Language in the Buddhist Tantra of Japan: Indic Roots of Mantra (Bloomsbury Academic, 2018); Pure Land Buddhism in China: A Doctrinal History, co-ed. with Natalie E.F.
 Quli, 2 vols.
-(Institute of Buddhist Studies and BDK America, 2016); Homa Variations: The Study of Ritual Change Across the Longue Duree, ed. with Michael Witzel (Oxford University Press, 2015); Scripture:Canon::Text:Context: Essays Honoring Lewis R. Lancaster, ed., Contemporary Issues in Buddhist Studies series (Institute of Buddhist Studies and the Numata Center/Berkeley, 2014).
+(Institute of Buddhist Studies and BDK America, 2016); Homa Variations: The Study of Ritual Change Across the Longue Duree, co-ed. with Michael Witzel (Oxford University Press, 2015); Scripture:Canon::Text:Context: Essays Honoring Lewis R. Lancaster, ed.
+(Institute of Buddhist Studies and the Numata Center/Berkeley, 2014).

-Ted Peters (PLTS), God in Cosmic History: Where Science and History Meet Religion (Anselm Academic, 2017); Sin Boldly!
-Justifying Faith for Fragile and Broken Souls (Fortress, 2015); Theologians in Their Own Words, co-ed. with Derik Nelson and Joshua Moritz (Fortress, 2013); GOD the World's Future: Systematic Theology for a Postmodern Era, 3rd Edition (Fortress, 2013).
+Ted Peters (PLTS), God in Cosmic History: Where Science and History Meet Religion (Anselm Academic, 2017); God--the World's Future, 3rd edition (Fortress, 2015); Sin Boldly!
+Justifying Faith for Fragile and Broken Souls (Fortress, 2015); Theologians in Their Own Words, co-ed. with Derik Nelson and Joshua Moritz (Fortress, 2013); GOD the World's Future: Systematic Theology for a Postmodern Era, 3rd edition (Fortress, 2013).